xImAnton/DoorMute/README.md

 pyinstaller --noconfirm --onefile -w --paths "./venv/Lib/site-packages" --hidden-import "websockets.legacy" --hidden-import "websockets.legacy.client"  "./client.py"
 ```

-after you built the client, you can build the installer using:
+After you built the client, you can build the installer using:
 ```shell
 pyinstaller --noconfirm --onefile --console --add-data "./dist/client.exe;." --add-data "./resources;resources/" --paths "./venv/Lib/site-packages"  "./install.py"
 ```

-execute it to install the client.
+Execute it to install the client.
 When you are asked for a hostname, enter the hostname of your server + `:3465`.
 The server password is the password you set in the `serverdata.json` file.